jdav892/pm-exp/README.md

 # Project Management Solution Template
-This application provides a simple, and performant interface for a organization to implement agile methodology across teams in an organization.
+This application provides a simple, and performant interface for an organization to implement agile methodology across teams in an organization.

 ## How It's Made: